 Social and economic issues

 Social and economic factors are linked to obesity.
-Avoiding obesity is difficult if you don't have safe areas to walk or exercise.
-Similarly, you may not have been taught healthy ways of cooking, or you may not have access to healthier foods.
-In addition, the people you spend time with may influence your weight — you're more likely to develop obesity if you have friends or relatives with obesity.
+It's hard to avoid obesity if you don't have safe areas to walk or exercise.
+You may not have learned healthy ways of cooking.
+Or you may not have access to healthier foods.
+Also, the people you spend time with may influence your weight.
+You're more likely to develop obesity if you have friends or relatives with obesity.

 - Microbiome.
-Your gut bacteria are affected by what you eat and may contribute to weight gain or difficulty losing weight.
+The make-up of your gut bacteria is affected by what you eat and may contribute to weight gain or trouble losing weight.